LuisTheDeveloper/pizzeria-maria/README.md

 Back-end application to processand store information on pizzas and orders.

 Let's help Aunt Maria to catch up with the competition by building a serverless API for her pizzeria.

 We will use the following technologies:

 - adding routes to the API;
 - deploying it to AWS Lambda using Claudia;
 - to persist and deliver all orders;
 - connecting the API to the DynamoDB table;
 - communicate the API with a third-party service;
+- debug serverless application;
+- authenticate and authorize users;
+- images manipulation;

 Note: aws access key and secret key will not be exposed here.